ManticoreGamesInc/platform-documentation/src/core_api.md

 Properties, functions, and events inherited by [CoreObject](#coreobject) types are listed below.
 Both properties and events are accessed with `.propertyName` and `.eventName`, while functions are accessed with `:FunctionName()`.
 Some types have class functions, which are accessed with `.FunctionName()`.

-## CORE Lua Types
+## Core Lua Types

-At a high level, CORE Lua types can be divided into two groups: data structures and Objects.
+At a high level, Core Lua types can be divided into two groups: Data structures and Objects.
 Data structures are owned by Lua, while Objects are owned by the engine and could be destroyed while still referenced by Lua.
 Objects all inherit from a single base type: Object.
 Data structures have no common parent.
 However, all data structures and Objects share a common `type` property, which is a string indicating its type.
-The value of the `type` property will match the section headings below, for example: "Ability", "Vector2", "CoreObject", etc. All CORE types also share an `IsA()` function.
+The value of the `type` property will match the section headings below, for example: "Ability", "Vector2", "CoreObject", etc. All Core types also share an `IsA()` function.
 The `IsA()` function can be passed a type name, and will return `true` if the value is that type or one of its subtypes, or will return `false` if it is not.
 For example, `myObject:IsA("StaticMesh")`.

 A lowercase type denotates a basic Lua type, such as `string` and `boolean`.
 You can learn more about Lua types from the official manual [here](https://www.lua.org/manual/2.2/section3_3.html).
 An uppercase type is a Core Type, such as `Player` and `CoreObject`.